GetDKAN/dkan/docs/admin/adding_new_content.md

 In the example below, the Site Manager is adding a Chart that uses an existing Resource.
-By typing, Granicus Open Data suggests an autocomplete option and the Site Manager selects the Resource.
+By typing, DKAN suggests an autocomplete option and the Site Manager selects the Resource.
 Once the Resource is selected, the Site Manager can define the variables of the Chart.
 In this example, the Resource is very basic with only two columns that be chosen from, but more robust Resources could have several columns to choose from.